 If you happen to be out for a nice summer bike ride in the Seymour Valley this year, keep an eye out for a marker at just past the 6 km mark on the Seymour Valley Trailway.
 As you head north it will be on your left, on the uphill side.
 Just a minute or two off the road is the massive stump of an ancient Western Red Cedar, on what is called the See More Stumps Trail Continue reading Tree of the Week: The See More Stump

-The spring of 2007 was to feature a lot of sunny weather, so I was able to make several more forays into the wilderness west of Lynn Creek.
+The spring of 2007 was to feature a lot of sunny weather, so I was able to make several more expeditions into the wilderness west of Lynn Creek.
 The next trek, near the end of April, was with Doug.
-For a variety of reasons Continue reading The Heart of Wickenden: The Forgotten Forest, Part Three
+For a variety of reasons he’d been unable to join Chris and me on earlier jaunts so he was quite enthusiastic about getting a first hand look at what we’d discovered.
+Continue reading The Heart of Wickenden: The Forgotten Forest, Part Three

 Only a few pages of the 2007 calendar were to turn before favourable spring weather had us thinking about a return to Kennedy Creek.
-It was the first day of April when Chris and I began our early day hiking along the Cedar Mills Trail in Lynn Headwaters Park.
-The idea, this time, was simply to try and cover some ground we hadn’t the first time.
+It was the first day of April when Chris and I began our early day, hiking along the Cedar Mills Trail in Lynn Headwaters Park.
+The idea, this time, was simply to try and cover some ground we hadn’t on the first foray.
 Would we be April fools?
+Well, yes, but read on and find out how!
 Continue reading Into the Mystic: The Forgotten Forest, Part Two

 A couple of weeks ago, when we were passing through Mt Revelstoke National Park, I managed a short hike on the Ancient Cedars Boardwalk.
 As my treks go, it’s a relatively effortless one, but I like to stop there every so often to enjoy this forest.
 It’s a stand dominated by western redcedars, and while few of the trees exceed six feet in diameter, it’s notable that they are nevertheless very old, some perhaps five hundred years in age Continue reading Strolling the Ancient Cedars Boardwalk